junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 ### Creating Real DOM Nodes

 We need a function that can turn a VDOM node into something we can attach to the real DOM.
-Easy enough.
+This one's easy.

 ```js
 // Create and return a real DOM node for the given VDOM node, recursively